 Your cooking time will be shortened.
 That's a welcome benefit of the new guideline.
-Who doesn't start getting hungry as soon as the grilling pork aroma hits the ol' nostrils!
+Who doesn't start getting hungry as soon as the grilling pork aroma hits the nose!
 So quicker cooking is another plus.

 For many cuts of pork cooked in your smoker, this new guideline will have no affect.
-Pork shoulders and Boston butts will still be cooked to the 190-200 degree range, which makes them falling apart tender.
+Pork shoulders and Boston butts will still be cooked to the 190-200°F range, which makes them fall-apart tender.
 There will also be no changes in the way you smoke your baby backs and spare ribs.

 But if you're smoking a nice pork loin, or pork tenderloin, or a fresh, uncured ham, you'll be able to take advantage of the new pork temp guideline.
 These cuts of pork are actually best if cooked just until done.
 Because they are lean, an attempt to cook them to the falling apart stage will make them dry and chewy.